RS-Coop/PyTorch-ARC/README.md

 ## License & Citation
 All source code is made available under an MIT license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE` for the full text.

 This repository can be cited using the entry in `CITATION`.
-See [Publications](#publications) for a full list of publications related to ARC and influencing this package.
+See [References](#references) for a full list of publications related to ARC and influencing this package.
 If any of these are useful to your own work, please cite them individually.

 ## Installation
 This package can be installed via pip.
 From the terminal, run the following command: